 Menus feature the best of home produce: West Cork lamb & beef, Atlantic salmon & seafood, with vegetables & fruit from local farms.

 About ninety eight miles from Shannon Airport, twenty eight miles from Killarney and thirty miles from Cork City.
 An ideal centre to Explore South West Ireland.

-Inchigeelagh was named in 1170 when the O'Leary became chief of the valley and a sub-chieftain to the McCarthy of Blarney.
+Folklore has it that Inchigeelagh was named around 1170 when the O'Leary became lords of the valley and subject to the McCarthys of Blarney.

-The area has much folklore to offer - ringforts (fairy rings), dolmans (standing stones), a crannóg (ancient artificial island dwelling), an Irish castle, and the setting of many events in Irish history, such as the mass rock on the famous, and scenic, South Lake Road.
+The area has much folklore to offer - ringforts (fairy rings), dolmans (wedge tombs), a crannóg (ancient artificial island dwelling), an Irish castle, and the setting of many events in Irish history, such as the mass rock on the famous, and scenic South Lake Road.
 The locality has been and remains the inspiration for writers and artists and continues to produce traditional & contemporary arts and crafts of exceptional quality.

-Around the six-mile chain of lakes that form Loch Allua or along the banks of the infant River Lee (Whose source in ancient Gougane Barra is just nine miles away).
-There is plenty of boating, swimming and fishing (pike, perch and brown trout abound).
-Sea fishing, too, can be easily arranged.
+Around the six-mile chain of lakes that form Loch Allua, or along the banks of the infant River Lee (Whose source in ancient Gougane Barra is just nine miles away), there is plenty of boating, swimming and fishing (pike, perch and brown trout abound).
+Sea fishing, can be easily arranged.

 Pleasant days can be spent exploring the lakeside walks and the winding roads into the mountains.
 You can take the children to play or go for a quiet stroll on a recreation island close to the hotel.

-Within a radius of twenty miles there are golden Atlantic beaches, for those who like to mix seascapes with lakeland.
+Within a easy there are golden Atlantic beaches and rocky secluded coves, for those who like to mix seascapes with lakeland.
 Tour plans are suggested to other South West beauty spots.